 No, eligibility does not extend to students who are minoring in a social sciences, humanities, or arts discipline; you must be majoring or pre-majoring in an eligible discipline.

 Stipends are disbursed in two parts.
 The first half of the stipend is disbursed at the start of the summer.
-The second half is disbursed at the apprenticeship mid-point, following submission of a mid-point progress report that outlines the activities an apprentice has engaged in and the hours of work completed.
+The second half is disbursed at the apprenticeship mid-point, following submission of a mid-point reflection.
 Disbursements will be processed through the Office of Student Financial Aid services and credited to the student’s fee bill.
 The Bursar’s office will refund the credit to the student.

 The 90 hour apprenticeship commitment can leave room for students to engage in other activities over the summer.
 Applicants are encouraged to review the time commitment and work week preferences indicated by the faculty mentor in their position description to assure the other commitments will not conflict with the apprenticeship.
 Before accepting an apprenticeship, students are encouraged to discuss any prior commitments with faculty mentors to assure there are no conflicts.